Module constriction.stream.queue

 Decodes multiple symbols, using the same family of entropy models (e.g., categorical or quantized Gaussian) for all symbols, but with different model parameters for each symbol, and returns the decoded symbols as a rank-1 numpy array with dtype=np.int32; here, all paramsX arguments are arrays of equal length (the number of symbols to be decoded).
 The number of required paramsX arguments and their shapes and dtypes depend on the model family.

-For example, the QuantizedGaussian model family expects two rank-1 model parameters of dtype np.float64, which specify the mean and standard deviation for each entropy model:
+For example, the QuantizedGaussian model family expects two rank-1 model parameters with a float dtype, which specify the mean and standard deviation for each entropy model:

 # Define a generic quantized Gaussian distribution for all integers